SECTION 1 - 2023 CONSERVATION AREA FEES

 The applicant hereby covenants with Quinte Conservation that insurance coverage for any type of damage to the trailer or appurtenances thereto at the assigned campsite is possessed by the said camper / trailer owner.
 Quinte Conservation will not be held responsible for any type of damage not caused directly by Conservation Authority staff or those providing services to Quinte Conservation on behalf of staff.

-- That he/she agrees that, in the event that Quinte Conservation becomes liable to pay taxes attributable to the determination that his/her trailer is a structure, Quinte Conservation shall issue an invoice to the undersigned in the amount of such taxes paid and the undersigned shall pay the amount of such invoice to Quinte Conservation within thirty days of the date of such invoice.
+- That the individual agrees that, if Quinte Conservation becomes liable to pay taxes attributable to the determination that their trailer is a structure, Quinte Conservation shall issue an invoice to the undersigned in the amount of such taxes paid and the undersigned shall pay the amount of such invoice to Quinte Conservation within thirty days of the date of such invoice.

-When the Seasonal Camping Permit Application is completed and signed by the applicant and thereafter is approved and executed at the discretion of the Conservation Area Supervisor, the application(s) become agreement(s) in support of permit(s) to be issued under Quinte Conservation's Ontario Regulation 201/88.
+When the Seasonal Camping Permit Application, is completed and signed by the applicant and thereafter is approved and executed at the discretion of the Conservation Area Supervisor, the application(s) become agreement(s) in support of permit(s) to be issued under Quinte Conservation’s O. Reg.
+688/21.

-For the purpose of this application and any resulting permit issued by Quinte Conservation, "trailer" is defined as a mobile unit of occupation and includes ancillary facilities such as shed, deck, and associated landscaping.
+For this application and any resulting permit issued by Quinte Conservation, “trailer” is defined as a mobile unit of occupation.

 Website Use Terms and Conditions

 In using this website you are deemed to have read and agreed to the following terms and conditions: